SETI/rms-pdstemplate/README.md

 `NOESCAPE(text)`:
-        If the template is XML, evaluated expressions are "escaped" to ensure that they are suitable for embedding in a PDS label.
-For example, ">" inside a string will be replaced by "&gt;".
+        If the template is XML, evaluated expressions are "escaped" to ensure that they are suitable for embedding in a PDS4 label.
+For example, ">" inside a string will be replaced by `&gt;`.
 This function prevents `text` from being escaped in the label, allowing it to contain literal XML.

 `RAISE(exception, message)`: